wang-yu99/EntryExercise/README.md

 Steps to Run the Application:

 Add the API Key:
 In the OpenAiService.kt file, go to line 19 and paste your API key (which is provided in the Entry exercise for the "Unhooked from the Smartphone" thesis).

 Run the App on the Virtual Device:
 Launch the app on your virtual device.
-Open Instagram within the app.
+Open Instagram

 Follow the Flow:
-Wait for the toast message to appear, then go back to the application.
+Wait for the toast message to appear, then go back to my application.
 Click "Start Now" to grant permission to capture screenshots in the toast message.

 Wait for Results: